dtonhofer/prolog_notes/swipl_notes/about_exceptions/example_code_to_verify_predicate_args.md

 One **does** want to be informed when a predicate is called with garbage.
 It could be an important information (ok, Prolog is probably not going to be used in high-assurance software, but still..)

+On the other hand, if program deals more with _modeling_ rather than _computation_, it makes abolutely sense to just fail in case of bad parameters.
+We are modeling the thin archipelago of true relationships in any case.
+There is no harm in just failing `mother(henry,1)`.

 If the caller really wants to just have the predicate fail on bad input, doing so should be made explicit in the code.
 Thus there should be an `atom_length_ng/2` and  `atom_length_ng/3`: